This is the calamity Washington is trying to avoid with a debt ceiling deal - KESQ

 Treasury will not be able to make everyone happy

-On Friday, Treasury Secretary Janet Yellen updated her estimate of the X-date, to June 5.
+On Friday, Yellen updated her estimate of the X-date, to June 5.

 Though prioritizing debt payments might stave off an even-greater economic collapse, the United States may not emerge unscathed.